Morehouse, New York

 Morehouse is a town in Hamilton County, New York, United States.
-The population was 86 at the 2010 census.
+The population was 92 at the 2020 census.
 The name is that of an early developer, Andrew K. Morehouse.

 The town is in the Adirondack Park.
 It is in the southwestern corner of the county and is northeast of Utica.

 History

 Morehouse was formed from part of the town of Lake Pleasant in 1835.
 Morehouse ("Morehouseville") was created by land developer and entrepreneur Andrew King Morehouse (1805-1884); the post office there opened on April 9, 1834.
 (Morehouse owned 60000 acre of wilderness in Hamilton, Herkimer and Saratoga counties, but ultimately ended up dying in a poorhouse.)
 Part of the town was later taken and added to the town of Long Lake.
 An additional part of Morehouse was taken for Long Lake in 1861.
 In 1901, the town of Inlet was formed from the northern end of Morehouse.

-The town is notable for many failed attempts to develop it economically.
-Ultimately, those parts of the original town only became important after separation from Morehouse.

 One of the most newsworthy events to occur in town was the crash landing of an American Airways Curtis Condor in December 1934 and daring rescue of the crew by locals on snowshoes in the southern end of town.